bewuethr/bewuethr.github.io/2020-02-24-unicorn-project-review.md

 references containing the meaty stuff.
 But that wouldn't be quite fair.
-I feel the book has entertainment value even without being super insightful or instructive, and there really aren't that many novels written about software engineering that dont' go overboard with the clichés.
-Not that TUP doesn't have a few, uh, "stereotpyical" personalities – but all in all, it seems to have been written by somebody who knows what they're talking about, and I don't consider my time reading it has been wasted.
+I feel the book has entertainment value even without being super insightful or instructive, and there really aren't that many novels written about software engineering that don't go overboard with the clichés.
+Not that TUP doesn't have a few, uh, "stereotypical" personalities – but all in all, it seems to have been written by somebody who knows what they're talking about, and I don't consider my time reading it has been wasted.